-- 1. Active Gamers Australia Holiday Care will comply with State and Local Authority legislation in relation to all food handling requirements. - 2.
-Active Gamers Australia Holiday Care is committed to providing safe and hygienic facilities for the preparation, storage cooking and cooling of children's food.
+- Active Gamers Australia Holiday Care will comply with State and Local Authority legislation in relation to all food handling requirements. - 2.
+Active gamers does not cook, prepare or store any foods that require temperature control. - Active Gamers Australia Holiday Care is committed to providing safe and hygienic facilities for the preparation, storage cooking and cooling of children's food where necessary.

-- Information on correct food preparation procedures will be available to staff. - A weekly menu will be available to children and parents when food is a part of the program. - The environment and equipment will be cleaned regularly in compliance with food safety regulations - Safe, hygienic facilities for the preparation, storage, heating and cooking of food for children, including a sink, refrigerator and hot and cold running water supply will be accessible to staff. - Items that could be considered dangerous will be safely stored in cupboards that children are unable to access. - The above facilities shall be in a room within the boundaries of the program venue. - Garbage receptacles will be emptied and cleaned on a daily basis.
+- Information on correct food preparation procedures will be available to staff. - A weekly menu will be available to children and parents when food is a part of the program.

+- The environment and equipment will be cleaned regularly in compliance with food safety regulations - Safe, hygienic facilities for the preparation, storage, heating and cooking of food for children, including a sink, refrigerator and hot and cold running water supply will be accessible to staff. - Items that could be considered dangerous will be safely stored in cupboards that children are unable to access. - The above facilities shall be in a room within the boundaries of the program venue. - Garbage receptacles will be emptied and cleaned on a daily basis.